Dogway/Dogway/README.md

 Repurposed to image synthesis (image/video restoration), computer vision and color science programmer proficient in AviSynth, GPU Shading language, and some Python.
 Also proficient in AutoHotkey, a power tool scripting language.

-My future endeavours comprise cross-platform mobile/Desktop APP development in view of making a change in people daily lifes.
+My future endeavours comprise cross-platform mobile/Desktop APP development in view of making a change in people daily lives.

 ## Skills:
 My abilities are comprehension and simplification of complex matters, pragmatic coder but accuracy foremost, implementing figures derivations when not  commented instead of pasting "magic numbers".
 Also a strong awareness of user experience (UX).